Status of Fine Particulate Matter in B.C. (2018-2020)

 British Columbia operates a network of air monitoring stations that measure fine particulate matter and other air pollutants.
 This indicator reports on the concentration of fine particulate matter from 2018-2020 and compares it to the Canadian Ambient Air Quality Standards established by the Canadian Council of Ministers of the Environment.

 - Fine particulate matter is an air pollutant.
 Solid or liquid particles floating in the air are called particulate matter.
 The smallest of these particles—those that are 2.5 microns or less in diameter, or less than 1/20th the width of a human hair—are called fine particulate matter (PM2.5).
-Fine particulate matter comes from many natural and human activities, including wildfires and emissions from prescribed burning, forestry operations, residential woodstoves, and transportation.1
+Fine particulate matter comes from natural and human activities, including wildfires and emissions from residential woodstoves, open burning, forestry operations, and transportation.1

 Fine Particulate Matter (PM2.5): Canadian Ambient Air Quality Standard

 PM2.5 levels are calculated using two statistical forms called the annual and the 24-hour metrics.
-The Canadian Ambient Air Quality Annual Standard for PM2.5 is achieved when annual levels are 10.0 micrograms per cubic metre (µg/m3) or lower.
-The 24-hour Standard is achieved when 24-hour levels are 28 µg/m3 or lower.
+The Canadian Ambient Air Quality Standards for PM2.5 are achieved when annual metrics are 8.8 micrograms per cubic metre (µg/m3) or lower, and the 24-hour metrics are 27 µg/m3 or lower.

 What is an Air Zone?

-British Columbia is divided up into seven air zones, which are areas that typically exhibit similar air quality characteristics, issues, and trends.
+British Columbia is divided into seven air zones.
+These are areas with similar air quality characteristics, issues, and/or trends.